MicrochipTech/unicens-linux-daemon/cfg/README.md

 **5.4) Defining a Network Socket**

-The Network Socket describes the resources allocated on the INICnet streaming channels.
+The Network Socket describes the resources allocated on the INICnet streaming channel.
 As mentioned earlier, in every Connection (SyncConnection, AVPConnection), there must be exactly one Network Socket defined, either as input or as output.
 Following two Attributes are mandatory to define a valid Network Socket:
  - Bandwidth=".."
-	 - The amount of Bytes transferred within 48kHz.
-See (2.1) Bandwidth calculation.
+	 - The amount of Bytes transferred within 48kHz (See 2.1).
 	 - This value should match to the opposite socket bandwidth (except for USB).
-	 - For isochronous streaming on MLB the socket bandwidth of the Network Socket and the MediaLB Socket may be different.
+	 - For isochronous streaming on MLB, the socket bandwidth of the Network Socket and the MediaLB Socket may be different.
  - Route=".."
 	 - The value is any sort of user defined name, there is no syntax to be followed (other than to be XML complaint).
 	 - This route name acts as a reference.
 	 - If two connections share the same route name, they will be automatically connected.
 	 - The integrator must make sure that all source network sockets are connected to at least one sink network socket.

-An example, routing a microphone to a head unit and an additional slave device would be:
+An example, routing a microphone to a head unit and an additional slave device:

 ```xml
 <?xml version="1.0"?>